Cleveland April 18, 2017

 9 Gorgeous Lakes To Visit Around Cleveland This Summer

-As the temperature continues to rise around Cleveland, the refreshing warmth of spring will soon be replaced by the blistering heat of summer.
-There are few better ways to beat the heat than a day at the lake.
+As the temperature continues to rise around Cleveland, there are few better ways to beat the heat than a day at the lake.
 These lakes around the Forest City are some of the best in all of northeast Ohio.

 1. Hinckley Lake (1 West Dr, Hinckley)